firecmsco/firecms/website/docs/collections/saving_callbacks.md

 #### EntityOnSaveProps

-* `schema`: EntitySchema Resolved schema of the entity
+* `collection`: EntityCollection Resolved collection of the entity

 * `path`: string Full path where this entity is being saved